DevExpress/Blazor/demo/BlazorDemo.ServerSide/BlazorDemo/Pages/FileManagement/Upload/Descriptions/FileManagement-Upload-Overview.md

 *   [ExternalDropZoneDragOverCssClass](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxUpload.ExternalDropZoneDragOverCssClass) — Specifies the CSS class that is used for a drop zone when users drag files over it.

 This demo illustrates how to implement the external **Select File** button and drop zone container.
 The [Upload](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxUpload) component is hidden when the file list is empty.

+To maintain the highest possible security posture, we do not include the full implementation of the Upload controller.
+To incorporate secure file upload operations in your web app, we recommend that you add different validation types to upload controller code as described in the following help section: [Validation](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxUpload#validation).
+For information on controller implementation code for different file upload scenarios, refer to the following Microsoft article: [File Upload Scenarios](https://learn.microsoft.com/en-us/aspnet/core/mvc/models/file-uploads?view=aspnetcore-8.0#file-upload-scenarios).